 The pandemic has put so much strain on first responders, but the business sector surrounding healthcare has found ways to help make the most of this dire situation: many have come up with innovative, game-changing tech solutions.

 Not only are healthcare institutions embracing digital databases and telehealth apps, but they also have a growing number of tech and digital opportunities to reduce the spread of the virus, monitor patients, keep track of patient records, and the like.
+Now we have rapis antigen test kits also available like flowflex rapid antigen test, that give results with high accuracy in just 15 minutes.
 With increasingly smarter protection gear, advanced vaccine technology, and a number of scientific achievements fueled by the pandemic – the healthcare industry might be under tremendous pressure, but it is advancing fast.

 More emphasis on cybersecurity